nihlaeth/GrowStat/README.md

 cd Growstat
 pserve development.ini
 ```
 If this doesn't work, create a clean virtualenv (`virtualenv myenv
 --no-site-packages`), and try installing GrowStat there and running it.
 If that also fails, the build is broken; please inform the developer.

+To access growstat, direct your browser to 127.0.0.1:8080 if you're accessing it locally or hostname:8080 if you are connecting remotely.

 ### Known-good package collection